Eugène Ysaÿe: Operas

 The critics were appreciative but the opera did not find a place in the standard repertoire.
 It was performed again by Opéra Royal de Wallonie in Liege, 25 November 2006.
-This performance was recorded and is published by the non-profit association "Musique en Wallonie" under the reference MEW 0884 – 0885 in a two CD set accompanied by a book containing the Walloon text and its French, Dutch and English translations, and introductory texts in French, Dutch, German and English.
+This performance was recorded and is published by the non-profit association in a two CD set accompanied by a book containing the Walloon text and its French, Dutch and English translations, and introductory texts in French, Dutch, German and English.
 The story is based on an incident that occurred in 1877 during a miners' strike in the Liège region.
 During clashes with the police, some shots were fired.
 The wife of a foreman rushed forward to seize a grenade which had been placed in the offices by a striker, but the grenade exploded and she was killed.